AntIT-1/ticket-lifecycle/README.md

 Steve is creating a new ticket with the "business critical outage" topic selected.
-Once he submits, this will show up in the agent's helpdesk que.
+Once he submits, this will show up in the agent's helpdesk queue.
 - ![image](https://github.com/AntIT-1/ticket-lifecycle/assets/141161539/9a97098d-f1f0-450a-b8fc-50b1fdb4324f)